tawmae/tawmae.github.io/movie_quiz_ui_update.md

 ## Settings

-Thanks to a brand new release of [TerrierDarts](https://terrierdarts.co.uk/en/home/), there's now a UI for the settings.
+Thanks to [TerrierDarts](https://terrierdarts.co.uk/en/home/), there's now a UI for the settings.
 You can customize general settings as well as the specific search parameters for movies and for TV shows individually.
 You can set your own quiz language, you can exclude certain genres, specify the release years / air dates, the user vote count and average user rating and the original languages of the movies / TV shows.
+You can also easily change or translate chat message responses without going into the code.

+{: .new }
+Those settings will **persist** across updates!

 To access the settings, navigate into the `[Movie Quiz] Settings` action, rightclick the `Test` trigger and hit `Test Trigger`.

-{: .new }
+{: .highlight }
 Settings will only apply if you save them.

 General settings: